lin/lin.github.io/content/posts/pba.md

 10. Adult vocabulary size doesn’t grow much with age.
 11. Adults often cling to erroneous beliefs and become less flexible in assimilating new ideas
 12. Rapidly reducing the entropy of a subject’s core concepts can dramatically boost learners’ competence and ease.
+13. The lexeme perspective is powerful because it applies across all levels of knowledge and contexts, offering a consistent lens for analysis.

 ### Benefits of Ample Exposures